5 Mobile Apps To Help Teachers & Students Adapt To The Common Core Standards

 “State by state adoption of these standards is an important step towards maintaining our country’s competitive edge.
 With a skilled and prepared workforce, the business community will be better prepared to face the challenges of the international marketplace,” said Edward B. Rust Jr., chairman and CEO of State Farm Insurance Companies.

-Whether or not this is true, as states begin to implement Common Core, the education technology community has stepped up to the plate with a number of free or inexpensive mobile apps (here is an infographic that illustrates how edutech are used in the clasroom).
+Whether or not this is true, as states begin to implement Common Core, the education technology community has stepped up to the plate with a number of free or inexpensive mobile apps.
 Some help teachers understand the curriculum at a glance and make it possible for them to tailor instruction, some help parents guide their children’s practice, and others speak directly to learners with fun and instructional exercises in reading and math.

 1. Common Core Standards by MasteryConnect